cgerull/it.gerull.nl/about/index.md

 title: About
 ---

 I maintain this site as place to store cheat sheets, procedures and descriptions.
 Some of them I use so seldom that it's not worthwhile to memorize them.
 Other's are explainations I use for customers and are interesting enough to share.
+In short, you can read this site as an itinerary of my travels through Information Technology.

 Publishing them all in a public place will help others too.